Position Title: Vice President, U.S. Government Affairs

-- Attend Congressional fundraising functions on behalf of the GR team.
+- Attend Congressional fundraising functions on behalf of the Government Affairs team.

 - Monitor relevant news publications and Congressional Committee and Agency websites for issues that could impact the global alternative investment industry.

-- Contribute to MFA’s member publication (MFA Rundown), which covers relevant government relations issues, including, real-time legislative updates and analysis to be sent to the Association’s membership.
+- Contribute to MFA’s member publications, which cover relevant government relations issues, including, real-time legislative updates and analysis to be sent to the Association’s membership.

 - Maintain policy issue briefs and other educational collateral used for advocacy and engagement.